Teacher Li Is Not Your Teacher: Covering the 2022 COVID-19 protests in China and aftermath

 After protests erupted at the Foxconn factory in Zhengzhou, Henan, in November 2022, Li's Twitter account became a medium for online information about the protests, as the account was responsible for receiving and disseminating on-site information.
 Since Twitter is banned in China, many users used virtual private networks (VPN) to access Twitter and send contributions to Li, who then spread the information, resulting in his gaining 600,000 followers within a week after the outbreak of the protests.
 The way Li sent and received information subsequently attracted international attention to what was regarded as the largest demonstration movement in China in a generation.
 As protests spread to other Chinese cities, the account became a primary source cited by international media on the protests and a key source of information for disseminating the situation of demonstrations in China.

 According to The New York Times and CNN, he has received more than a thousand pieces of first-hand information from China in a single day.
 Li also admitted that due to his limited professional level, he could not be 100% sure of the authenticity of the information so he tried to test the authenticity by cross-comparing different videos of an incident.
 He urged his followers to double-check the details of their submissions before sending it to him, contributing to improvement of the quality of submissions.
 During this time, he barely had any hours to sleep due to him focusing in the sharing information of the protests online.
 According to The New York Times, the videos he spread attracted more Chinese people to pay attention to the protests.

-Li's family back in China suffered harassment from the Public Security Bureau because of his dissemination of sensitive content, according to Li.
+The Chinese government launched a severe psychological campaign against Teacher Li and his family, aiming to induce extreme mental stress, fear, and a sense of isolation.
+Li's family in China is constantly surveilled and has been harassed by the local public security bureau because of his dissemination of sensitive content, according to Li.
 He said that he has received death threats and that an online test showed that he suffered from severe depression and physical and mental stress.
 Even so, on 4 December 2022, Li stated on Twitter that he would never commit suicide.
-He told CNN in an interview that the Twitter account "is more important than his life" and he would not shut it down.
+He told CNN in an interview that the Twitter account "is more important than his life" and he would not end it.
 He also further stated that he has arranged someone to take control of his account if something were to happen to him.

+In addition to targeting family and friends, Chinese authorities also identify, target, and question mainland users who follow or interact with Teacher Li on X. According to reports, police departments in China have systematically reviewed his follower lists, contacted verified individuals, and in many cases ordered them to undergo forced questioning (喝茶, lit. drink tea) or to unfollow his account.
+Some followers have reported losing their jobs or receiving repeated police warnings.